Peabody Energy: 1960–2000

 In 1962, Peabody expanded into the Pacific with the opening of mining operations in Queensland, Australia.
-During this period Peabody also forged an equity partnership with the Japanese trading company Mitsui & Co., Ltd., and the Australian construction company Thiess.
+During this period Peabody also forged an equity partnership with the Japanese trading company Mitsui & Co, and the Australian construction company Thiess.
 In 1968, the company was purchased by the Kennecott Copper Corporation.
-However, the U.S. Federal Trade Commission challenged the purchase as an antitrust violation.
+However, the Federal Trade Commission challenged the purchase as an antitrust violation.
 In 1976, the FTC ordered Kennecott to divest itself of Peabody.
 The newly created Peabody Holding Company purchased the Peabody Coal business of Kennecott for $1.1 billion, and a consortium of companies controlled Peabody-Holding.

 Because of a federal contract with the Tennessee Valley Authority, the company was among 153 named in 1978 discrimination complaint with the Department of Labor Office of Federal Contract Compliance Program.
 The complaint, filed by the Coal Employment Project, a women’s advocacy organization, was based upon Executive Order 11246 signed in 1965 by U.S. President Lyndon Johnson, which bars sex discrimination by companies with federal contracts.
 The complaint called for the hiring of one woman for every three inexperienced men until women constituted 20 percent of the workforce.
 This legal strategy was successful.
 Almost 3,000 women were hired by the close of 1979 as underground miners.

-In the 1980s, Peabody expanded its operations in the Eastern United States, acquiring the West Virginia coal mines of Armco Inc in 1984.
+In the 1980s, Peabody expanded its operations in the Eastern United States, acquiring the West Virginia coal mines of Armco in 1984.
 The company sought to broaden its metallurgical coal portfolio through the purchase of Eastern Gas and Fuel Associates' seven West Virginia mines in 1987.
 Peabody also expanded westward, opening the North Antelope and Rochelle mines in the low sulfur Wyodak seam in the heart of Wyoming's Powder River Basin in 1983 and 1984, respectively.

 The passage of the Clean Air Act amendments in 1990 prompted the closure of some Peabody mines.
 However, other mines under its ownership were able to remain in operation due to the implementation of new equipment and procedures that reduced sulfur dioxide emissions.
 Stricter requirements outlined in Phase II of the legislation also prompted Peabody to invest in emissions-reducing technologies.
-In 1990, the U.K.-based conglomerate Hanson plc, one of the owners of Peabody Holding at the time, bought out the rest of the owners.
+In 1990, the U.K.-based conglomerate Hanson, one of the owners of Peabody Holding at the time, bought out the rest of the owners.

 In 1993, Peabody Energy expanded their holdings in the Pacific with the acquisition of three mines in Australia and subsequently developed a fourth operation in New South Wales.
 Peabody also expanded its operations domestically with acquisitions in New Mexico in 1993 and Wyoming in 1994 and assumed a stake in Black Beauty, a Midwest producer, in response to increased demand for metallurgical coal.